-- •establishing criteria for selection of potential directors, taking into account all factors it considers appropriate; - •identifying and selecting individuals believed to be qualified as candidates to serve on the board and recommending to the board candidates to stand for election as directors at the annual r of shareholders or, if applicable, at a special meeting of the shareholders; - •recommending members of the board to serve on the committees of the board; - •evaluating and ensuring the independence of each member of each committee of the board required to be composed of independent directors; - •developing and recommending to the board a set of corporate governance principles appropriate for our company and consistent with the applicable laws, regulations, and listing requiremance of the company and consistent with the applicable laws, regulations, and listing requiremance of the company and consistent with the applicable laws, regulations, and listing requiremance of the company and consistent with the applicable laws, regulations, and listing requiremance of the company and consistent with the applicable laws, regulations, and listing requiremance of the company and consistent with the applicable laws, regulations, and listing requiremance of the company and consistent with the applicable laws, regulations, and listing requiremance of the company and consistent with the applicable laws, regulations, and listing requiremance of the company and consistent with the applicable laws, regulations, and the company and consistent with the applicable laws, regulations, and the company and consistent with the applicable laws, regulations, and the company and consistent with the applicable laws, regulations, and the company and consistent with the company and consistent with the applicable laws, regulations, and the company and consistent with the constant with the const - •developing and recommending to the board a code of conduct for our company's directors, officers, and employees; - •ensuring that we make all appropriate disclosures regarding the process for nominating candidates for election to the board, including any process for shareholder nominations, the criteria established by the committee for candidates for nomination for election to the board, and any other disclosures required by applicable laws, regulations, or listing standards; and - •reporting regularly to the board (i) regarding meetings of the committee, (ii) with respect to such other matters as are relevant to the committee's discharge of its responsibilities, and (iii) v respect to such recommendations as the committee may deem appropriate.
+- •establishing criteria for selection of potential directors, taking into account all factors it considers appropriate; - •identifying and selecting individuals believed to be qualified as candidates to serve on the board and recommending to the board candidates to stand for election as directors at the annual meeting of shareholders or, if applicable, at a special meeting of the shareholders; - •recommending members of the board to serve on the committees of the board; - •evaluating and ensuring the independence of each member of each committee of the board required to be composed of independent directors; - developing and recommending to the board a set of corporate governance principles appropriate for our company and consistent with the applicable laws, regulations, and listing requirements; - •developing and recommending to the board a code of conduct for our company's directors, officers, and employees; - •ensuring that we make all appropriate disclosures regarding the process for nominating candidates for election to the board, including any process for shareholder nominations, the criteria established by the committee for candidates for nomination for election to the board, and any other disclosures required by applicable laws, regulations, or listing standards; and - •reporting regularly to the board (i) regarding meetings of the committee, (ii) with respect to such other matters as are relevant to the committee's discharge of its responsibilities, and (iii) with respect to such recommendations as the committee may deem appropriate.

 The Nominating and Governance Committee is composed of three members: Andrew Graham, its chairman, Douglas I. McCree, and Frank Silcox.
-The Nominating and Governance Committee had one meeting in 2020.
+The Nominating and Governance Committee had no meetings in 2021.
 The Board of Directors has adopted a written Nominating and Governance Committee Charter.
-A current copy of the charter is available on our website at www.lmfunding.com by clicking "Investors" and then "Governance."